Liu9035/MINI-and-DOUBLE/README.md

 # MINI-and-DOUBLE
-This repository contains the code used to obtain some of our results in our paper "On the Security of LOL-MINI and LOL-DOUBLE against Correlation Attacks".
+This repository contains the code used to obtain some of the results in our paper "On the Security of LOL-MINI and LOL-DOUBLE against Correlation Attacks".

 In MINI
 - `1 MINI (search for active sboxes)` contains the model of  searching the linear approximation trails by their active sbox (.py)